Aspectise/Roblox-Free-Bundle-Sniper/README.md

 # [⛔PATCHED⛔]
-Roblox disabled free bundle making so this is useless now
+Roblox disabled free bundles making so this is useless now

 # Roblox-Free-Bundle-Sniper